bengrauer/datascience_competitions/SberbankRussianHousing/README.md

 - DOV_Macro.xlsx - auto-gen analysis excel sheet for analysis
 - ANALYSIS_Tableau.twb - Basic analysis with Tableau - was learning with Tableau at the time

 ## Description of Script
-My very first attempt at a kaggle competition.
+First attempt at a kaggle competition.
 I joined one month before the submission deadline, and more for a learning excercise.
-I didn't get enough time to incorporate the macro level economy details and just focused on the housing features/cost.
+Given the time constraints just focused on the housing features/cost.
 Script was developed with R Studio, and then formatted to run in full with setting local variables.
 Broken into main pieces of: load, data-clean, plotting, model/predicting.
 Used linear regression and polynomial regression for the majority of submissions.

+Learning Takeaways: 1) Post wrap-up learned to implement hiearchy leveling to obtain a better testing score.
+2) Should have traded off more time on plotting/diagnostics rather than feature engineering given the time constraints.